AlicenJoyHenning/DamageDetective/README.md

 ## License

-`DamageDetective` is made available for public use through the [GNU AGPL-3.0](https://opensource.org/licenses/AGPL-3.0) license.
+`DamageDetective` is made available for public use through the [GNU AGPL-3.0](https://opensource.org/license/agpl-v3)

 ## Authors